Skip to content

 Refund ProcessingInstant to 24h

 Withdrawals are listed as instant in supported corridors.
-Settlement to operators runs T+0 to T+1, among the fastest in our database.
+Settlement to operators runs T+0 to T+1, among the fastest in the catalog.
 Only Brite at T+0 consistently matches this.
 Trustly does T+1.
 Nuvei settles T+2 to T+7.
 AstroPay at T+1 to T+2.
 Refund processing takes instant to 24 hours.
-The 'instant' withdrawal claim needs a qualifier though: some corridors are genuinely instant while others take a few hours depending on the local clearing system schedule.
+The 'instant' withdrawal claim needs a qualifier though: some corridors are truly instant while others take a few hours depending on the local clearing system schedule.
 European SEPA instant is truly real-time.
 Asian and African corridors may take longer.
 Ask for corridor-specific SLAs.
 Integration timeline is about 2 weeks for the API plus 2-3 weeks for high-risk compliance onboarding, so roughly a month from contract to first live payout.
-Updated Q1 2026.

 Integration & Tech